Release Number 8103-20

 Related Criminal Action

 On September 20, 2019, the U.S. Attorney’s Office for the Middle District of Florida announced a separate criminal action against Salvatore and Joseph Esposito [See United States v.
 Esposito, No. 6:19-cr-00208-CEM-DCI (M.D.
 Fla.)]
-Each individual pleaded guilty to one count of wire fraud and agreed to US Coin’s and the Espositos’ fraud can find further information by sending an email to: [email protected]s.gov.
+Each individual pleaded guilty to one count of wire fraud and agreed to pay restitution to victims of their fraud.
+Victims of US Coin’s and the Espositos’ fraud can find further information by sending an email to: [email protected].

 The CFTC thanks the U.S. Attorney’s Office of the Middle District of Florida, Orlando Division, the U.S. Secret Service Orlando Field Office, and the U.S. Secret Service Central Florida Task Force for their assistance in pursuing this matter.